He has ascended to hip hop star status with a few hits under his belt, and despite a recent controversy, Priddy Ugly, is still one determined artist.

-Priddy Ugly: I learned that people are very emotionally involved in the people that they follow, irrespective of whether they are fans or not – because most of the people who got hurt were not particularly my fans but they were disappointed because they were so moved by the gesture and it inspired them in some way.
-Now I see that people take everything we put out there very seriously.
+Priddy Ugly: I learned that people are emotionally invested in the people that they follow, irrespective of whether they are fans or not – because most of the people who got hurt were not particularly my fans but they were disappointed because they were so moved by the gesture and it inspired them in some way.
+Now, I see that people take everything we put out there very seriously.
 They really want to be part of it, especially if it’s something beautiful.
 And with social media, I got to reach my fans directly and I expressed what my intentions were.
 I am all about the art and irrespective of the aftermath, I have no regrets because what we created is art.
 It’s cool that many find my personal life interesting, but it’s still my personal life.

 Blacklight: How would you define this moment in your career?

-Priddy Ugly: I would define it by using the phrase: “Everything Godly Yearns Patience and Time” (Laughs).
+Priddy Ugly: I would define it by using the phrase: “Everything Godly Yearns Patience and Time”.
 It took a lot of work, perseverance and growth to get to this point.
 I can’t really even define this moment because there is a lot that’s happening, but most of all I would say I am happy.